inmerso/pigro/README.md

 The repository contains two script files to compile the design (compile.sh), and to simulate it (simulate.sh).
 The code it runs during simulation is contained in the pogram memory.
-You can modify it (it's in the fetch.v file insude the prog_mem module).
+You can modify it (it's in the fetch.v file inside the prog_mem module).